 Authors: Emma Gilby, Matthias Ammon, Rachel Leow and Sam Moore

-This is the sixth and final of a series of blog posts, presenting the reflections of the Working Group on Open Research in the Humanities.
+This is the fourth in a series of blog posts presenting the reflections of the Working Group on Open Research in the Humanities.
 Read the opening post here.
 The working group aimed to reframe open research in a way that was more meaningful to humanities disciplines, and their work will inform the University of Cambridge approach to open research.
-This post discusses opportunities and challenges for research evaluation in the arts and humanities.
-The direction of travel in the Open Research discussion is away from any straightforward use of metrics in research evaluation.
-This is hugely in favour of the arts and humanities.
+This post considers research integrity in the context of arts & humanities research.

 Research integrity applies to A&H disciplines in gathering CORE data, conveying interpretations, maintaining disciplinary standards, and privileging diversity, transparency, respect, and accountability.
 This is ‘careful’ scholarship in its truest sense.
 Our conversation here took the idea of careful scholarship in two main directions, considering the labour associated with the work as process, and the labour associated with establishing and maintaining decolonial integrity.
 This means allowing for and legitimizing diverse voices, methods and ways of thinking.

 As the Open Research conference held in November 2021 stated in its call for contributions:

 We have moved beyond the myth of the lone genius: research is a collaborative endeavour.
 We need to approach all stages of research more openly, to facilitate collaboration and the incremental growth of ideas.
 Breaking down the walls around information will enable more stakeholders, both lay and professional, to become involved and deepen their trust in research.1